Event-based Facial Keypoint Alignment via Cross-Modal Fusion Attention and Self-Supervised Multi-Event Representation Learning: Experiments

 \subsubsection{\textbf{Results on E-WFLW-V}}

 We also compare our method with the previous approaches on our synthetic event face dataset, E-WFLW-V, evaluating all models on the event frame representation\cite{frame}, as shown in Table~\ref{tab:res_esie_ewflwv}.
+Since E-WFLW-V is a newly introduced dataset, no prior results exist for the baseline methods.
+Therefore, to ensure a fair comparison, we utilized the official open-source codes of all baseline models and re-trained or fine-tuned them on the corresponding datasets.
 Our method achieves the lowest NME, with a 9.0\% improvement (reducing from 5.200 to 4.731) over the best-performing baseline\cite{star23}.
 Although our FR\textsubscript{10} and AUC\textsubscript{10} do not surpass all baselines, they remain highly competitive.